How do I "attend" an online consultation?

 What can I expect from a dietetic consultation?

 An initial consultation is 60 minutes, during which you will be asked a number of questions to develop a picture of your overall health and nutritional status - this forms the basis of my nutritional assessment.
 We will discuss your current lifestyle, weight history, medical and family history, usual eating pattern/s and activity level, as well as your current knowledge about any medical conditions you have, and their treatment/s.
 If there are particular aspects of your health you would rather not discuss, please just let me know.

-As a Dietitian, my role is to assess your nutrition education needs, and identify the changes that may help you in meeting your individual nutritional needs and improve the quality of your diet.
+As a Dietitian, my role is to assess your nutrition education needs, and identify the changes that may help you in meeting your individual nutritional requirements and improve the quality of your diet.
 Therefore, we will work together to develop a realistic and meaningful goal (or set of goals), aimed at getting you from where you are, to where you want to be.
 If you are seeing me in relation to a particular medical condition, I will also provide education regarding this condition and the role of nutrition and lifestyle changes in its management.

 I may also provide you with relevant nutrition and/or health-related information and resources that I think may be helpful.
 Generally, these are in PDF format, and will be sent to you via email at the end of each consultation.